First Time Maputo

-The Maputo Special Reserve – 60 miles southeast of Maputo, the Reserve has marshes and rivers and includes elephants, birds, zebra, antelope, crocodiles, hippo, small bucks, bushpigs, baboons, fish, and unique plant life.
+Maputo Special Reserve – 60 miles southeast of Maputo, with marshes, rivers, elephants, birds, zebra, antelope, crocodiles, hippo, baboon, fish, bushpig, and unique plant life.

-Gorongosa National Park – considered “Africa’s greatest wildlife restoration story” Gorongosa is home to lions, elephants, buffalo, zebras, bucks, hippos, crocodiles, and over 400 species of birds.
-Tourist dollars support the Park’s conservation programs to help farmers and provide educational programs and health care for local communities.
+Gorongosa National Park – “Africa’s greatest wildlife restoration story” and home to lions, elephants, buffalo, zebras, bucks, hippos, crocodiles, and over 400 species of birds.
+Mozambique tourism supports conservation programs to help farmers and provide education and healthcare services for local communities.

-Lugenda Wildlife Reserve – an untouched 16,000 square mile expanse of wilderness in northern Niassa province.
-Lugenda Wilderness Camp on banks of the Lugenda River in the Ngalongue Mountains is part of the Reserve.
+Lugenda Wildlife Reserve – an untouched 16,000 sq. mile expanse of wilderness in northern Niassa province, Lugenda Wilderness Camp in the Ngalongue Mountains on the banks of the Lugenda River is part of the Lugenda Reserve.

-Bairro Mafalala Walking Tour – two-hour tour through the Mafalala bairro, Maputo’s oldest township, including the late Samora Machel’s house, a visit with a local curandeiro (healer), and a traditional dance performance.
+Bairro Mafalala Walking Tour – two-hour tour through the Mafalala bairro, Maputo’s oldest township, including the late Samora Machel’s house, a traditional dance performance, and a visit with a local curandeiro (healer).

-Fortaleza – a restored Portuguese fort with major historical significance located at the fishing port and one of Maputo’s oldest buildings.
+Fortaleza – a Portuguese fort with major historical significance at the fishing port and one of Maputo’s oldest buildings.

 Fere de Populare Neighborhood – infamous area of bars and discos where Mozambicans dance to “seductive Latino beats”.

 Inhaca Island – popular tourist spot accessed by ferry from Maputo’s fishing harbour.
-Visitors enjoy the island’s restaurants, hotels, maritime museum, and historic lighthouse.
+Visitors enjoy restaurants, a maritime museum, and historic lighthouse.

-Maputo Elephant Reserve – a 190 sq-mile “mosaic of lakes, floodplains, mangrove swamps, woodlands, and forested dunes sweeping down to unspoilt beaches” north of Ponta Malongane.
-Once a sanctuary for elephants, white rhino, and other game, poaching during the civil war severely reduced animal numbers.
+Maputo Elephant Reserve – 190 sq.-mile “mosaic of lakes, floodplains, mangrove swamps, woodlands, and forested dunes sweeping down to unspoiled beaches” north of Ponta Malongane.
+Once a sanctuary for elephants, white rhino, and other game, poaching reduced animal numbers in the reserve.

-Quirimbas Islands – off Mozambique’s northern coast, the islands are part of Quirimbas National Park.
-They’re popular for diving and known for coral reefs and waters inhabited by dolphins, whales, and endangered dugongs (sea cows).
+Quirimbas Archipelago – off Mozambique’s northern coast, the islands are part of Quirimbas National Park.
+They’re popular for diving and known for colorful coral reefs and waters inhabited by dolphins, whales, and endangered dugongs (sea cows).

-There is so much to see in Mozambique.
-It will be hot, and unfortunately malaria medication is required before, during, and after a visit.
+There is so much to see in Mozambique!
+It will be hot, and malaria medication is required before, during, and after a visit.
 A Yellow Fever vaccination certificate is required at entry.
-Despite of all this, I don’t think the environment will be more challenging than Seychelles.
+Despite of all this, I don’t think Mozambique’s environment will be more challenging than Seychelles.

 The sites explored will depend on budget and stamina – extreme heat (high 90s) zaps my energy.
 I would love to visit Lugenda Wilderness Camp, but it’s pricey – rightly so, as it’s important to restrict the number of tourists allowed to visit endangered areas.

-The first hurdle will be obtaining a visa, and I’m hoping there are no snags.
-Last year Mozambique began issuing tourist visas upon arrival at the airport – or at least they said they would do this.
-Before that, visitors from the US were required to go through red tape to get tourist visas PRIOR to entering the county or be turned away.
+The first hurdle will be obtaining a visa.
+Last year Mozambique began issuing tourist visas upon arrival at the airport – or at least the embassy said they would.
+Before that, visitors from the US were required to go through red tape to get tourist visas PRIOR to entering Mozambique or be turned away upon arrival.
 I didn’t get an advance visa – no embassy nearby.
-I’ve tried contacting the Mozambican Embassy online and by calling, but never got through.
+I tried contacting the Embassy online, calling, and emailing, but never got through.

-My nightmare is arriving and being rejected.
-Hope that doesn’t happen, but in Africa one never knows, and complacency is dangerous.
-I’ve gathered documentation to prove a limited, 30-day stay and am trying not to overthink it.
-When you’re traveling solo it’s especially important to be prepared.
-Haven’t booked a departure flight yet, because I want to leave options open until I’ve experienced Maputo.
-Border crossings and immigration entry points have never been my favorite part of traveling.
+My worst nightmare is arriving and being rejected.
+Hope that doesn’t happen, but in Africa one never knows, and complacency can be dangerous.
+The documentation I gathered supports a limited stay, and I’m trying not to overthink it.
+When you’re traveling solo, it’s especially important to do your homework and be prepared.
+Haven’t booked a return flight, because I want to leave options open until I’ve experience Maputo.
+Border crossings aren’t my favorite part of traveling.